YousefX04/Fresh-Fruit-Store/README.md

-# 🍊 Fresh Fruit Shop Website
+# 🍊 Fresh Fruit Store Website

 A simple **Fresh Fruit Shop website** built using **HTML and CSS**.
 This project showcases a modern design for a fruit shop landing page with sections for products and contact details.